CDL Training

 This Pre-Trip Inspection Study Guide includes:

-4. Tips to Pass a Pre-Trip Inspection Test
+• Tips on How to Pass the Pre-Trip Inspection Test

 What is a Pre-Trip Inspection?